suquamish/Tech-Challenge/README.md

 ```
 $ ./gradlew clean build
 ```
-`gradlew.bat` is used for Windows.
+*`gradlew.bat` is used for Windows.*

-This will downlownd all necessary components of Gradle to run the tasks.
+`gradlew` will downlownd all necessary components of Gradle to run the build tasks.
 By default the `build` task runs the entire test suite.
 You should see something like:

 ```
 BUILD SUCCESSFUL in 15s